Family photo style guide

 I’m chasing natural interactions and unposed moments, there’s no need to coax your children into fake smiles so please don’t worry about having your children say cheese!
 We will have much more fun ways of getting natural spontaneous & genuine expressions, from you and your children by way of play, singing & dancing for example.
 I’ll often photograph children away from parents for a bit so that they will focus only on me and my silly jokes, as they often will behave for a stranger, and this can make all the difference.
 Other than that, remember this session is showing you and your family with all the little quirks and things that make you unique, so relax and enjoy!

-I approach this more like an engagement shoot or if children are also involved like a family shoot.
-We'll use movement, walking, and non-cheesy poses.
-A lot of women are self-conscious about their pregnant figure, and I'm always conscious to pose I'll pose in a flattering way.
+When it’s just the two of you I approach this more like a regular couple or engagement shoot.
+We’ll use movement, walking, and non-cheesy poses.
+A lot of women are self-conscious about their pregnant figure, and I’m always conscious to pose you in a flattering way.
 If there is anything specific you are worried about please let me know in advance.
-I have found that Dad's to-be sometimes feel a bit apprehensive about maternity shoots, if it helps show them some of my work to put their mind at ease!
+I have found that Dads-to-be sometimes feel a bit apprehensive about maternity shoots.
+If it helps, show them some of my work to put their mind at ease!

 What to bring checklist for on location shoots